ThinkGeo/Desktop-Maps/QuickStartGuides/QuickStartGuide_WPF_VS/README.md

 ### Step 6: Add a Point Data Layer to the map

 Now that you have a basic setup, you can add custom data to the map.
 Depending on the data, this can be complex or quite simple.
-We'll be going over the simple basics of adding custom data, with a pitfall or two to help you better understand how our framework can help you get around these issues.
+Here we are going to add a shapefile to the map.
+We will set the style for the shapefile, apply the style to a range of zoomlevels, and project the shapefile from one projection (Decimal Degrees) to another (Spherical Mercator).
+This is basically what you might need to do when displaying feature data on the map.

 Download the [WorldCapitals.zip](https://gitlab.com/thinkgeo/public/thinkgeo-desktop-maps/-/tree/master/assets/WorldCapitals.zip) shapefile data and unzip it in your project under a new folder called AppData.
 From there, we can add the shapefile to the map.